-The Egyptian culture is heavily based on the warmth of emotions found at home within the family.
+The Egyptian and Arabic culture is heavily based on the warmth of emotions found at home within the family.
 Driven by the need for these emotions, we tend to get married and have children as early as possible; and we often underestimate the importance of parent education.

 Understanding the basics of the Montessori philosophy allows you to understand and answer the needs of your child, which makes the big difference.
-At Montessori Foundation of Egypt, we are preparing to offer a range of Montessori parenting workshops that are tailored to fulfil the needs of Egyptian parents and families.
+At Montessori Foundation of Egypt, we are preparing to offer a range of Montessori parenting workshops that are tailored to fulfill the needs of Egyptian parents and families.

 Living in a busy and crowded city like Cairo, can easily make parents feel overwhelmed by their daily life.
 It is often difficult to figure out how to be a "good" parent while keeping up with the daily life stress and busy schedule.